Trading EUR/USD

 A crucial factor is the political landscape.
 As seen in the Brexit referendum, instability can influence the direction of currencies.
 Yet it isn’t just major elections that play a part.
 Changes such as Switzerland’s decoupling from the euro peg hit exchange rates.
 Global events like the Russia-Ukraine conflict also influenced the EUR/USD because of the extensive impact on the economy.

 The challenge comes in keeping an eye on the numerous countries within the eurozone.
 So, keep track of the latest political and economic news.
-If you combine recent events with EUR/USD historical data on a simple Excel or interactive chart, it will allow you to make more accurate forecasts for 2024 and beyond.
+If you combine recent events with EUR/USD historical data on a simple Excel or interactive chart, it will allow you to make more accurate forecasts for 2025 and beyond.

 Economic Growth

 Your EUR/USD live analysis makes far more sense if you have a thorough understanding of what influences price trends.
+Central bank research also highlights the role of interest-rate differentials in driving EUR/USD movements.

 Monetary Policy

-There is also a correlation between monetary policy implemented by the respective central bank and the EUR/USD relationship.
+There is also a correlation between the monetary policy implemented by the respective central bank and the EUR/USD relationship.

 Currency Correlations